Pawel-Zygler/webdriverio-framework/README.md

 As a user I want to log in from top menu Account button As a user I want to check if there are any sales
 As a user I want to add size 40 shoe
+As a logged in user I want to go to checkout from all locations